Flwoof/Two-Player-Reaction-Game/README.md

 # Two-Player-Reaction-Game
 ### This is a simple game that is intended to help train reflexes.
-The game increases in difficulty after each correct reaction.
+The game contains ten rounds and must be played with two players.
+Once a player earns ten points they have won the game!
 _Files from here_ <br/>
-  - Coding file titled "Reaction Game Code" <br/>
+  - Coding file titled "Two Player Game Code" <br/>

 _Libraries you Need_ <br/>
   - Adafruit SSD1306 by Adafruit (install from Arduino IDE library manager) <br/>